-William Hague is a man who has seen the extremes of public life.
+In his political career, Mr Hague has seen the extremes of public life.

 Mr Hague first came to wider attention aged just 16, when he gave the 1977 Conservative Party conference a barnstorming speech on the perils of a too-powerful state.

 The blond-haired boy with the Yorkshire accent wowed with his anti-Labour rhetoric, joking to his middle-aged and elderly audience: "It's all right for you.
 You won't be here in 30 or 40 years' time."

 Thirty-three years later, Mr Hague was the holder of one of the great offices of state, a close ally of Conservative leader David Cameron and the UK's new representative on the world stage.

 Recently he has led a high-profile campaign to end sexual violence in war zones, a role that has united him with Hollywood star Angelina Jolie.
 He is set to carry on this work as the prime minister's special envoy.Gravitas